 Credit: happykitchen.rocks

-This Vegan Buddha Bowl is as good as they come.
-It has a beautiful array of textures and flavors.
+This Vegan Buddha Bowl has a beautiful array of textures and flavors.

 Besides adding flavor, pomegranate seeds are good for you too.
-They’re high in Vitamin E, which is essential for healthy skin.
+They’re high in Vitamin E and contain antioxidants.

 Per Serving: